lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-In any `guard`-statement, either one or multiple condition, `else` (and its left brace) goes on the same line after the last codition.
+In any `guard`-statement, with either one or multiple conditions, `else` (and its left brace) goes on the same line after the last condition.

 **Do**: